 I'm not an extreme couponer, like some of those who dumpster dive to find inserts from the Sunday paper, or those who go up to their neighbors' porches and take the "unwanted" inserts.
-I get money coupons from two sources:
+I get

 1. The coupons that come with my two Sunday papers